PacktPublishing/Mastering-Angular-Test-Driven-Development/README.md

 ## Key information
 ### Chapter 1
-Related to Chapter 1, you'll notice that I've told about two files such as `karma.conf.js` and `test.jts`
+Related to Chapter 1, you'll notice that I've told about two files such as `karma.conf.js` and `test.ts`

 In new versions of Angular, the two files don't exist and you have to create them manually.